caltechlibrary/dataset/docs/dsindexer/defining-indexes.md

 ## The Bleve native index map

 _dsindexer_ works from a index definition expressed as a JSON document.
 It is the same format as Bleve's native index definition in JSON.
-Bleve supports complex indexing but in this initial one we will index two fields specifically - last_name ad date_of_birth.
+Bleve native indexes are distinguished by the file extension `.bmap`.
+Bleve supports complex including things like facetted search.
+In our example we'll keep it simple indexing only two specfic fields -- last_name ad date_of_birth.

-If your JSON document looks like
+If your JSON data document looks like

 ```json
     {